-“My Siberian iris (Iris siberica, Zones 3–9) battle the shade and so are not prolific bloomers, but even a few of these blue beauties is a thing of wonder.”
+“My Siberian iris (Iris siberica, Zones 3–9) battle the shade and so are not prolific bloomers, but even a few of these blue beauties are a thing of wonder.”

 “I also enjoy a blue mass of forget-me-nots (Myosotis sylvatica, Zones 5–9).
 I planted the first of these the summer my father died.”